 Long story short, if you want a fully responsive chart with a lot of capability but some lengthy documentation, go with Flot.
 If you want a mostly responsive chart with fewer options and quick and easy documentation, go with morris.js.

 The style of the tables are pure Bootstrap, so there’s nothing new there.
 The nifty sort function at the top however is something we wanted to cover.
 We’re making use of Tablesorter 2.0 for this handy feature, and we hope you like it.
 Their documentation is pretty easy to understand, so you shouldn’t run into too many problems with it.
 Our arrows don’t change directions on resorting, so that might be something you can add on your own.
 If you figure out a quick way to do it you could always add it via a pull request on GitHub.

 We made use of CDN’s wherever possible with this template.
 Usually we like to include everything in the package, but we did this to cut down on the download size.
 The .zip file is only 387 KB so I’m pretty happy with that.
 If you want the standalone plugins then you can always go track them down and add them to your own directory.
 You should have no problem finding the links within the template pages.

 The various jQuery plugins that we’ve used are only included on the individual pages that the plugin is being used on.
 So if you want to add a chart on a blank page for instance, make sure you’re linking to the proper files.

 That about wraps things up!
 As always, thank you so much for your support, and keep the suggestions coming!
-Email us at [email protected] if you have any ideas for templates you would like to see in the future.
+Let us know if you have any ideas for templates you would like to see in the future.